Moolt/UnityRuntimePresets/README.md

 ![alt text](https://raw.githubusercontent.com/Moolt/UnityRuntimePresets/master/Documentation/preset_prefab.png "preset file")

-The preset is simply an prefab with a copy of your selected component.
+The preset is simply a prefab with a copy of your selected component.
 It also has an additional component called `Preset`.
 Keep this in mind as we'll need it in the next step.

 ![alt text](https://raw.githubusercontent.com/Moolt/UnityRuntimePresets/master/Documentation/preset_component.png "preset detail")